gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

 This is a type error - you can tell that from the `TypeError` bit of the message.
 The error is telling you that you can't `+` the types `int` and `str` together.
-Just like you don't know how to add together 5 and banana, neither does Python.
+Just like you don't know how to add together 5 and a banana, neither does Python.

+This type error is thrown by a _type checker_.
+The type checker kicks in when the Python program is run and checks that the two things that are being `+`ed together are of the right type.[^2]

 Type checking can happen at one of two times: when the program is running (commonly called 'run time') or sometime before then.
 Dynamically typed languages have their types checked at run time - this is what happened with the Python program we ran above; the type error become apparent when the program was run.
 Statically typed languages have their types checked before they are run.

 #### Type annotations

-In order for the type checker to accurately check the types in a statically typed language, you will often have to explicitly declare the type of a variable through a _type annotation_.
-A type annotation is a little extra information you add to a variable to say what type it's value is.
-It's just like saying
+In order for the type checker to accurately check the types in a statically
+typed language, you will often have to explicitly declare the type of a variable
+through a _type annotation_.
+A type annotation is a little extra information you
+add to a variable to say what type it is.
+In English we can imagine adding type
+annotations to our nouns and verbs as extra information in parentheses.
+So our
+simple sentence:

+> What's five added to a banana?

+Becomes.

-> What's five [a number] added to [needs two numbers] a banana [a fruit]
+> What's five (which is a number) added (adding, if you didn't know, is something you do with numbers) to a banana (which is a fruit)?

+Which might be good evidence that natural language is not a place for type annotations.

-Here I've added some 'type annotations' to the sentence above, declaring that 'banana' is a fruit, and 'five' is a number.
-I've also annotated the verb 'added to' to say that it needs two numbers to work.
-Notice that with our human type annotations we don't need to know what 'five' is, what a 'banana' is, and what addition is, to know that this sentence doesn't make sense.
-We don't even need to know what a number is.
+That that with these English type annotations we don't need to know what 'five' is, what a 'banana' is, and what 'addition' is, to know that this sentence doesn't make sense.
+We don't even need to know what a 'number' is.
 We just know that the verb in the middle needs two nouns to be of the type 'number' for this sentence to be valid.
+We could perform this kind of check automatically just by looking at the symbols without having to know anything about their meaning.
 The type checker in for a statically typed language works in the same way.[^3]

 For instance, in TypeScript, a statically typed variation of JavaScript: